ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 * mutate existing fields in the supplied enriched event - return a new context instead
 * try to share state across multiple enriched events - write your own Scalding or Spark job instead
 * include CPU-intensive tasks without being aware of the impact on your event processing time
+* allow untrusted parties to write your script - the script has access to the Java standard library and therefore to your filesystem.

 [schema]: http://iglucentral.com/schemas/com.snowplowanalytics.snowplow/javascript_script_config/jsonschema/1-0-0